KITE-Cloud/AOWLN/README.md

 The plugin is now ready and can be used to visualize SWRL rules in the ontology.
 A dropdown menu located at the top of the plugin provides a list of all available rules in the ontology.
 Press the `Select` button to start the visualisation process.
 The plugin only visualises SWRL rules that comply to the rule convention presented in [AOWLN](http://bit.ly/AOWLN-Paper).

 ## Licensing
-AGADE Traffic is an open source product licensed under GPLv3
+AOWLN Visualiser is an open source product licensed under GPLv3